nyegorov/nscript/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

-Project use lightweight COM support library that also can be useful.
+Project uses lightweight COM support library that also can be useful.
 See unit tests for more information.

 /////////////////////////////////////////////////////////////////////////////